 2. Your address in Spain and abroad

 3. Copy of your latest IBI receipt4.
 Copy of the title deed (at least the first 4-6 pages)

 These documents are required in order to calculate the current cadastral value of your property and consequently how much tax you should be paying, making sure that your Spanish property taxes are up-to-date.

 D) As a non-resident, I am liable to pay taxes if I rent the property?
 What will be the paperwork required in this case?

 YES.
 We ought to kindly inform you that in those cases where you rent out your property in Spain, you must also pay rental tax in Spain.
-For your information, this tax is collected quarterly: that is on 20th April, 20th July, 20th October and 20th January of each year.
+For your information, this tax is collected quarterly: that is on the 20th of April, 20th of July, 20th of October and 20th of January of each year.

 The rental tax would comprise the standard annual government tax as well.

 Regarding the paperwork, you would simply need to provide us with a detailed breakdown of all the rent incomes obtained for the current tax period.